 Faculty teaching in the Secondary Education program have extensive teaching experience in public and private middle and high school settings; deliver professional development to teachers, schools and districts across the Commonwealth and across the nation; present their research at local, regional and national conferences; work in the field in places such as Boston Children’s Hospital; and serve on the boards of several professional organizations.
 This wealth of experience and connection to PreK-12 schools and teachers enables the faculty to provide high quality, practical educational experiences to Stonehill students.

 Elementary education students also have access to other opportunities that bolster their professional experience before they even graduate.
 The Stonehill Undergraduate Research Experience (SURE) is an opportunity for students who have completed their first year at Stonehill to perform significant, publishable full time research under the guidance of and in collaboration with an experienced faculty researcher.

 The experience helps to solidify and define students' career choices, both through graduate school decisions and in post-college employment.
 All SURE Scholars and faculty mentors receive a stipend for an 8- or 10-week full-time summer session.

 Career Development Resources for Students

-The Stonehill Career Development Center (CDC) offers extensive assistance to students seeking employment, pursuing advanced studies or participating in postgraduate service opportunities.
+The Stonehill Career Development offers extensive assistance to students seeking employment, pursuing advanced studies or participating in postgraduate service opportunities.
 By working with our mentors, students are empowered to build lifelong career management skills.